Home » Hawaii Travel Tips » Hawaii Vacation Condo vs Hotel: the Pros and Cons

 A HAWAII VACATION CONDO IS COST EFFECTIVE

-While the per night rate may be higher for a condo, there are less hidden fees associated with a condo than a hotel.
+While the per-night rate may be higher for a condo, there are fewer hidden fees associated with a condo than a hotel.

 Many condos do not charge resort or parking fees.

-The price you see when booking is more likely to reflect the final price that you pay.
+The price you see when booking is more likely to reflect the final price that you pay, which is another pro for a condo hotel.

 Why Should You Reconsider Booking a Hawaii Vacation Condo?